Using Mutation-Analysis to Examine an LLM's Ability to Summarize Code: Threats to Validity

 \textbf{Choice of Dataset.} For RQ1, we used programs created with GPT-4 and manual edits.
 Since GPT-4 largely authored this code, it may find it easier to summarize than unfamiliar code.
 This could inflate RQ1 detection rates.
 However, we view this as establishing an upper bound: if GPT-4 struggles to summarize code it helped create, performance on truly unfamiliar code may be worse.
 RQ2 addresses this concern by testing human-written LBPP programs, where similar failure patterns emerged.
 Additionally, LBPP mainly contains short, single-function algorithm problems, which makes it a relatively simple setting compared to larger, multi-class or multi-threaded systems.
 Because of this, the results in RQ3 should be seen as performance in a best-case scenario.
 Real-world codebases are typically more interconnected and structurally complex, and performance may differ in those settings.
 We use LBPP to provide a controlled comparison, but the same mutation-based method can be applied to more complex repositories in future work.

 \textbf{Classification Process.} Two authors independently classified the 324 RQ1 mutants with 96.6\% agreement (Cohen's $\kappa = 0.928$).
 Disagreements were resolved through discussion.
 For RQ2 and RQ3, classification was performed by a single author from the original team, using the same criteria established during RQ1 and keeping the decision simple: whether the behavioral change could be identified from the two summaries.
 This approach balances thoroughness with the practical constraints of manual evaluation.
+We acknowledge that single-annotator classification carries some subjectivity.
+However, our core conclusion is that the mutation-based technique can be used to assess code summarization ability, and the evidence for this comes from the relative improvement from GPT-4 to GPT-5.2.
+Since summaries from both models were classified by the same annotator using the same criteria, any bias would affect both equally, so the relative comparison is not undermined.
 We provide all classifications in our replication package.

 \textbf{Prompt Design.} We used the prompt "Explain the following code snippet in plain English," similar to prompts shown to be useful in prior work.
 While prompt engineering could potentially improve performance, our goal is to evaluate current summarization capabilities under realistic conditions rather than to optimize for maximum accuracy.
 The methodology supports testing alternative prompts, researchers can apply different prompting strategies and use mutation-based evaluation to measure their effectiveness.